 What to Expect From the Lake Nona Sculpture Garden

 Designed for exploration and discovery, the Lake Nona Sculpture Garden is home to a distinguished selection of works from one of the world’s largest private art menageries, The Lewis Collection.
-Despite not officially opening until early 2022, the outdoor space has already become a must-visit for art aficionados of all ages.
+Having just opened in early 2022, the outdoor space has already become a must-visit for art aficionados of all ages.

 Learn more: New Reasons to Visit Orlando